 So, in the mean time, I accepted a position with Bedford County government as it’s county planner.
 I was also offered the Director position over the Codes and Zoning office and the I.T.
 Dept. which i accepted.
 Then, later and in my spare time (what little I have) I opened a gun range with another Jericho partner and old friend in Chapel Hill, TN.

-So, you can see that I have a wide range of knowledge and experiences that I hope will allow me to tap into some remote kernal of wisdom or develop an idea which will peak the interest of at least one follower.
+So, you can see that I have a wide range of knowledge and experiences that I hope will allow me to tap into some remote kernel of wisdom or develop an idea which will peak the interest of at least one follower.
 Maybe two.
-If you like what your’re reading, please click the like button so I will at least know that someone out there is enjoying bits of what I’m writing about.
-That said, I’m not doing this for pay, it’s just a creative outlet for me that is meant for entertainment as much as it is for self-indulgence.
+If you like what you’re reading, please click the like button so I will at least know that someone out there is enjoying bits of what I’m writing about.
+That said, I’m not doing this for pay or attention, it’s just a creative outlet for me that is meant for entertainment as much as it is for self-indulgence.
+I don’t care if you want to copy any idea I write, if it helps you, it’s yours.

 Nice to meet you.